 DairyNZ: Pioneering New Zealand's Dairy Industry

-DairyNZ stands as a pivotal force in New Zealand's dairy sector, committed to advancing the industry through robust research, development, and farmer support programs.
-As a non-commercial entity, DairyNZ's mission is centered on ensuring the prosperity and sustainability of New Zealand's dairy industry.
+DairyNZ plays a crucial role in the New Zealand dairy sector, focusing on research, development, and support programs for farmers.
+As a non-commercial entity, its mission is to ensure the prosperity and sustainability of New Zealand's dairy industry.

 Location and Facilities

-Headquartered in Hamilton, New Zealand, DairyNZ enhances its operational effectiveness and farmer engagement through a network of regional offices across the country.
-This strategic presence allows for comprehensive support and outreach to the dairy farming community.
+Headquartered in Hamilton, New Zealand, DairyNZ maintains a strategic presence across the country through a network of regional offices.
+This setup facilitates effective operations and strong engagement with the dairy farming community.

 Financial Indicators

-In the fiscal year 2022-2023, DairyNZ operated with a substantial budget of NZD 96 million.
-This budget is primarily sourced from levies collected from dairy farmers, complemented by government grants.
-An independent analysis highlighted DairyNZ's $341 million levy revenue, which translated into a $3 billion value for New Zealand farmers, showcasing the organization's significant economic impact.
+For the fiscal year 2022-2023, DairyNZ operated with a substantial budget of NZD 96 million, funded primarily by levies from dairy farmers and government grants.
+A notable analysis highlighted DairyNZ's NZD 341 million levy revenue, translating into a NZD 3 billion value for New Zealand farmers, underscoring the organization's significant economic influence.

 Important Company Events